-OpenVPN / IKEv2 credentials
+OpenVPN / IKEv2 login credentials

 Note: The new official Linux and macOS clients use your regular Proton credentials.

-For detailed guides on how to connect to Proton VPN in these ways, check out our step-by-step installation guides for macOS and Linux (note: where possible we recommend using the official Proton VPN clients for Linux or macOS instead).
+For detailed guides on how to connect to Proton VPN in these ways, check out our step-by-step installation guides for macOS and Linux (note: where possible, we recommend using the official Proton VPN clients for Linux or macOS instead).

 If you have trouble logging in with third-party OpenVPN applications, click here to solve the problem.

-Finding your OpenVPN / IKEv2 credentials
+How to find your OpenVPN / IKEv2 credentials

-From here you can copy your OpenVPN / IKEv2 username and password.
+From here, you can copy your OpenVPN / IKEv2 username and password.